FAQ: What is the difference between static-dissipative and conductive flooring?

 ESD floors are categorized based on their electrical resistance properties.
 Resistance is measure in ohms.
 Conductive floors measure less than 1.0 x 10E6 ohms.
 Static-dissipative floors measure above 1.0 x 10E6 and less than or equal to 1.0 x 10E9.

 Floors should never be purchased based solely on whether they are described as conductive or static dissipative.
 This white paper documents a study comparing the performance of conductive and static-dissipative carpet tile.
-Watch this short video to understand the importance of defining the right ohms range of your floors.
+Watch these short videos to understand the importance of defining the right ohms range of your floors.

 Play Video